apache/mynewt-site/docs/os/modules/split/split.md

 ### Bootloader

 The bootloader has been modified to support "non bootable" images like split app images.
 A flag in the image header denotes the image as "non-bootable".
-When this flag is set, the bootloader will not boot the image, nor will it copy it to the slot 0 location.
+When this flag is set, the bootloader will not boot the split app image, nor will it copy it to the slot 1 location.
 Loader images are bootable, split app images are not.

 ### Newt

 Newt builds a split image when the token `loader=@apache-mynewt-core/apps/slinky` is present in the target file.

-Newt has a `buider` object that is responsible for building an image.
-This features create a `targetBuilder` object that contains two builders (one for the app and one for the loader).
+Newt has a `Builder` object that is responsible for building an image.
+This features a `targetBuilder` object that contains two builders (one for the app and one for the loader).

 The `Builder` object has been expanded to include options for building as part of a split image.
 * Ability to specify the linker file during the link